-Learning to walk away from the stupid things that people say and not need their good opinions of me has been a huge challenge on my personal journey.
+Learning to walk away from the stupid things people say and not need their good opinions of me has been a huge challenge on my journey.

 There are times when I get caught up in feeling hurt and upset, but I disentangle myself again.
 My recovery time is quicker these days because I remember my practice and I get free.